Moving Least Squares without Quasi-Uniformity: A Stochastic Approach: Proof of Theorem

 i.e.,

 which proves the theorem. \end{proof}

-In order to prove Theorem \ref{main_result}, we rely on a series of auxiliary lemmas.
+In the proof of Lemma \ref{main_result_assisting}, we rely on a series of auxiliary lemmas.
 These lemmas provide probabilistic bounds for key components of the MLS method, including the weight function, the matrix $\mathscr{A}_n(x)$, its inverse, and the shape functions.
 The results are used to control the behavior of the approximation and establish the required convergence properties.

-We begin by controlling the derivatives of the matrix $\mathscr{A}_n(x)$, which appears in the normal equations of the MLS method \eqref{A_nab in main proof}.
+We begin by controlling the derivatives of the matrix $\mathscr{A}_n(x)$ \eqref{gram normalized relation}, which appears (up to normalization) in the normal equations of the MLS method.

-\begin{remark} For simplicity of the writing, in Lemmas~(\ref{lemma 3.6 davoud -bound on dA}), (\ref{lemma 3.7 davoud - lambda_min}), and (\ref{lemma 3.10 davoud - bound a^-1}), the point \( x \in \Omega \) is assumed to be an interior point of \( \Omega \).
+\begin{remark} For simplicity of the writing, in Lemmas (\ref{lemma 3.6 davoud -bound on dA}), (\ref{lemma 3.7 davoud - lambda_min}), and (\ref{lemma 3.10 davoud - bound a^-1}), the point \( x \in \Omega \) is assumed to be an interior point of \( \Omega \).
 For points on the boundary, the results remain valid, due to the interior cone condition, although the constants may differ.
 By taking the smaller value for the lower bound and the larger value for the upper bound, the statements can be extended to cover all cases. \end{remark}